 Our reconstruction of the invisible dark matter field is shown in Fig.~\ref{fig:teaser}.
-Our method is able to accurately recover the structure of the invisible dark matter field, with slight damping on the largest peaks of halo centers.
-This particular recovery is especially challenging because of the distribution of galaxies throughout the 3D scene: large patches of our image measurements are dark as galaxies are not uniformly distributed throughout the volume.
-In addition, the amplitude of the refractive field generated by these halos is three orders of magnitude lower than that of our previous results, meaning the detectable refractive signal by our sensor is very weak; the median deflection caused by the refractive field was 6$\mathrm{e}{-3}$ pixels.
-We find that despite these challenges, our method is able to recover a refractive field that correlates strongly with ground truth simulated dark matter halos, and shows promise for application to dark matter recovery in the future.
-In particular, we believe that our method could be extended for mass reconstruction of galaxy cluster fields to study the detailed structure of cluster mass distributions.
-For these fields, relatively high SNR image measurements are taken of dense clusters of source galaxies, making our method well-suited for these small-field maps.
-In addition, because our method can reconstruct general gravitational potential fields, we hope it can be used in the future for the detection and imaging of cosmic voids.
+Our method is able to accurately recover the structure of the dark matter field with slight damping on the largest peaks of halo centers.
+This recovery is especially challenging because of the distribution of galaxies throughout the scene; large patches of the image are dark as galaxies are not uniformly distributed throughout the volume.
+In addition, the amplitude of the refractive field generated by these halos is three orders of magnitude lower than in our previous results, resulting in a weak refractive signal; the median deflection caused by the refractive field is 6$\mathrm{e}{-3}$ pixels.
+We find that despite these challenges, our method is able to recover a refractive field that correlates strongly with true simulated dark matter halos, and shows promise for application to 3D dark matter recovery in the future.